Xed-Editor/Xed-Editor/docs/APIDocumentation.md

     - `title`: The title of the popup dialog.
     - `message`: The message body of the popup dialog.
   - **Returns:** The `AlertDialog` instance if successfully displayed, otherwise `null`.
-  - **Usage:** Call this method to show a simple alert dialog, e.g., `API.showPopup("Notice", "This is a popup message.")`.
+  - **Usage:** Call this method to show a simple alert dialog, e.g., `api.showPopup("Notice", "This is a popup message.")`.

 - **`fun showError(error: String)`**
   - **Description:** Displays an error dialog with the option to copy the error message to the clipboard.
   - **Parameters:**
     - `error`: The error message to be displayed.
-  - **Usage:** Call this method to alert the user of an error and offer to copy the error message, e.g., `API.showError("An unexpected error occurred.")`.
+  - **Usage:** Call this method to alert the user of an error and offer to copy the error message, e.g., `api.showError("An unexpected error occurred.")`.

 ---